Okay to continue from the last diary, I had been out the night before, sad times, looking for fun and freedom the next day etc.

 You’ve fractured T12 he says.

 I start to cry again.
 I’ve never broken a bone in my life.
 My mum’s going to kill me.
-What is T12?
+What the hell is T12?

 But it’ll heal?
 I ask

 No. He just says no, nothing else.
 Me and my friend are baffled.
 Is he a real doctor?
-Who have I found?
+Who is this man wandering the hallway?

 What do you mean ‘no’?
 I still haven’t had even one ibuprofen.